Turn your endurance nutrition into a picnic to improve results - and enjoyment - overnight

 Time to run, time to eat!
 Mix your 33Fuel Chia Energy Gels with anything from coconut water to beet juice, coffee to fruit juice for as many favours as you like, in one power-packed, 100% natural gel

 - Homemade snacks - here the Feed Zone Portables book rocks.
 These guys know endurance and they know how to cook.
 They're also responsible for the rice-cake craze in pro cycling which has taken hold for a reason.
 Ignore the book's terrible name and check it out for a smorgasbord of simple, delicious bite-sized snacks you can make quickly to keep your picnic power-packed and varied

 - Course nutrition - last but not least, what are they supplying on race day?
 Every race website will have this info somewhere and you can use it to plan how much - or little - you need to bring along.
-Unfortunately the race landscape is still dominated by the identikit processed gunk brands which means it's little more than a very flimsy safety net and best avoided wherever possible.
-But other races, particularly in the ultramarathon space are getting much better with all manner of tasty real food options on offer.
+Unfortunately the race landscape is still dominated by the identikit processed gunk brands which means it's little more than a very flimsy safety net.
+But other races, particularly in the trail and ultramarathon space are getting much better with all manner of tasty real food options on offer.

 Mmm, nuts.
-Salted cashews are a boss nut.
-Sugar-coated nuts are not.
-None of them.
+Salted cashews are a boss nut

 Endurance nutrition picnics - conclusion